hddm-devs/hddm/docs/tutorial_config_difficulty.rst

 The easiest way to use HDDM if you do not know any Python is to create a configuration file.
-First, you have to prepare your data to be in a specific format (e.g. comma sepearated value; csv).
+First, you have to prepare your data to be in a specific format (e.g. comma separated value; csv).
 The data that we use here were generated from a simulated DDM processes (i.e. they are not real data), so that we know the true underlying generative parameters.
 The data file can be found in the examples directory and